fahad-ansar/Coronavirus-status-trackerApp/README.md

 ### Credits
-Data source extraction source and having an app for coronavirus status [Koushik](https://github.com/koushikkothagal)
+source of data extraction found  and concept having an app for coronavirus status from [Koushik](https://github.com/koushikkothagal)